yushundong/yushundong.github.io/_pages/grants.md

 The grants and awards listed below have been instrumental in advancing my research and contributing to the scientific community.
-I extend my heartfelt thanks to all the organizations and institutions that have believed in my work and provided the necessary resources to pursue groundbreaking research.
+I extend my heartfelt thanks to all the organizations and institutions that have strong confidence in my vision and provided valuable support to pursue groundbreaking research.

 Grants
 ------